netguru-training/workshops/README.md

 5. Fix specs for `Category` model.

+6. Fix specs for `Review` model.

-6. You'll have to deal with `ProductsController`.
+7. You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
 Make sure to give the user a proper message when they try to perform forbidden actions.

-7. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
+8. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
 See `spec/decorators/review_decorator_spec.rb` for details.

+9. Check if each review is assigned to user who wrote it.

+10. If some actions are not allowed for a particular user then please hide them.

+11. In navigation bar insert links for guest users to login / signup and for users that are already logged in - to logout.

-8. Don't forget to check if application works in the browser:)
+12. Don't forget to check if application works in the browser :).

-9. Unleash your design skills.
+13. Unleash your design skills.
 Add some CSS to the application to make it prettier (we won't say it's ugly, but you know, it's not a beauty [YET!]).
+Please use [Bootstrap 3](http://getbootstrap.com/css/) for styling, which is already added to application.
+Psss!
+Don't forget about styling `devise` views :).

+14. Create (and style whatever you like, but using `Bootstrap 3`) user profile and put a link to in on the top navigation bar.

+15. On user profile list 5 last user's reviews with formated date (dd-mm-yy).

+16. Fill seeds with user to login and example category with products and reviews.

-10. Make sure your project is available on heroku.
+17. Make sure your project is available on Heroku with **seeds data**.

+## What disqualifies your application

+1. Tests are not passing.

+2. Website doesn't work on Heroku.

+3. Design is not finished.

 ### Here are some great resources to help you with kicking off your adventure with Ruby and Rails: